 I absolutely love going to the beach during the lowest of the tides, so I can examine what is usually covered by the ocean and have rare access to beaches that are typically not accessible.
 And let me tell you, today is one of those days.

 Yes!
-My girls and I were able to explore two caves at the La Jolla Underwater Park!
+My girls and I explored two caves at the La Jolla Underwater Park!

-Now I must say this right up front that getting to these caves is no easy feat.
-You have to have tremendous balance as there is at least a quarter-mile of rocks to walk over until you reach the semi-sandy beach over at Caves Beach.
+Now I must say right up front that getting to these caves is no easy feat, and you have to have tremendous balance as there is at least a quarter-mile of rocks to walk over until you reach the semi-sandy beach over at Caves Beach.